 Experience is a hard master, but fools will have no other.

 So, learn from history, not experience.
-I’ll tell you how to make a successful blog, so you can forget everything else.
+I’ll tell you how to make a blog that’ll succeed, so you can forget everything else.

 Just follow the simple steps below, and your blog could be ready in 20 minutes.

 Please note, if you get stuck while making your blog, please feel free to get in touch via Abdullahi@HowToStartABlogOnline.net and I’ll be glad to help you out for free.

 How to start a blog in 6 steps

 1. Know WHY you want to start a blog

 2. Decide WHAT your blog will focus on

 6. Login to your new blog and start blogging